I created this thread, to collect and debunk all the FUD and wrong information around EOS

 Misinformation: block.one, Dan or Brendan are scamming people, the ICO was a money grab or the newest one there was wash trading and the ICO was a shady “pump scheme”

-Truth: block.one run an ICO to collect money to develop the EOSIO protocol.
-The website on this time was EOS.io, so it was referred often as “EOS” (for example see here: https://b1.com/news/eos-blockchain-operating-system-unveils-year-long-token-distribution/).
-One can clearly see that when they wrote EOS it was linked to eos.io, the protocol development and not to a public chain.
+block.one run an ICO to collect money to develop the EOSIO protocol.
+The website on this time was EOS.io, so it was referred often as “EOS” which was misguiding.
+Was it for EOS the public blockchain or for EOSIO the software protocol? (for example see here: https://b1.com/news/eos-blockchain-operating-system-unveils-year-long-token-distribution/).
+There were as well promises about 1000 dapps launching and millions of transactions, which not game true until today.
+One can see that when they wrote EOS it was linked to eos.io, the protocol development and not to a public chain.
 The EOS mainnet was not in place at this time.
 After the mainnet launch the community called the mainnet “EOS”.
 Nobody knew how many public chains will be launched.
 It could have happened that there were 10 EOSIO public chains launched and none with the name “EOS”.
 This is why people often get confused, about ICO money.
-The ICO money was for developing the EOSIO protocol and not for advertising a public chain (today called “EOS” mainnet), even Brendan did promise to provide funds for the EOS ecosystem on the voice event.
+The ICO money was for developing the EOSIO protocol and not for advertising a public chain (today called “EOS” mainnet), even Brendan did promise to provide funds for the EOS ecosystem on the voice event, which as well did not found the way to EOS, but to companies developing on other EOSIO chains or even on Ethereum.

 Here is a good tweet, about what happened with the ICO money which block.one collected: And here is a good tweet what happened with the ICO money which block.one collected: